AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-browser-extension.md

 ### Statistics for ad filters usage

-The “Send statistics for ad filters usage” option is disabled by default.
+The “Send statistics for ad filters usage” option is **disabled by default**.
 Nothing will be sent unless user manually enables it to help us improve our blocking filters.
 [This Knowledge base article](https://kb.adguard.com/general/filter-rules-statistics) explains how enabling this option helps us.

 If user enables the “Send statistics for ad filters usage” option, the following information is sent periodically: